Get all of the FAQs

 Approvals required for the installation of a solar power system vary from state to state.
 In general, almost all states require state, utility and local municipal approval.
 The approvals required usually occur both prior to and after the installation of a system.

 Solar power systems, if installed correctly, require minimal maintenance.
 There are no moving parts.
-Most high-quality panels have a life expectancy of 25-40 years and high-quality inverters have a life expectancy of 10-15 years.
+Most high-quality panels and inverters have warranties of up to 25 years.

 What services does Suntuity Solar provide if I already have a system installed by another solar power installer?

 Suntuity Solar offers energy storage even if you already have a system installed.
 With storage as a service, you can increase your power savings while enjoying reliable, uninterrupted power despite any weather conditions.

 Give us a shout at 855.SUNTUITY to explore your options further in detail.